Applications are no longer being accepted for the Arts Midwest Touring Fund. Visit the GIG Fund website to learn about the upcoming grant opportunity.

 Additional Funds for Indigenous Artists

-This year, we are glad to partner with Western Arts Alliance (WAA) on their Advancing Indigenous Performance Program that promotes the touring and engagement of Indigenous artists from the United States or its Territories (inclusive of Alaskan Native, Native Hawaiian, Native American, and other Indigenous artists from the Territories).
+We are glad to partner with Western Arts Alliance (WAA) on their Advancing Indigenous Performance Program that promotes the touring and engagement of Indigenous artists from the United States or its Territories (inclusive of Alaska Native, Native Hawaiian, Native American, and other Indigenous artists from the Territories).

-An application that meets the engagement requirements and features an Indigenous artist may be eligible for a matching grant from WAA dependent upon available funds.
-For example, an artist’s contracted fee of $20,000 may receive up to $4,000 from the Arts Midwest Touring Fund and up to an additional $4,000 from Western Arts Alliance.
+An application that meets the engagement requirements and features an Indigenous artist may be eligible for additional funds from WAA.
+Arts Midwest will request that WAA match the support from the Arts Midwest Touring Fund, but it will be dependent upon available funds for the region.
 Selected applicants may need to complete additional reporting requirements for WAA and participating artists may be asked to complete a survey.
+WAA will make the final determination of funding for eligible applications.